xraySMULu/project-3/README.md

 Mystic AI offers a captivating story experience powered by OpenAI's ChatGPT, GPT-40 Mini, and DALL-E, alongside Langchain for seamless conversation management.
 Users can input their preferred story genre or theme, and the app dynamically generates a narrative complete with engaging images, interactive user choices, and a concise summary.

+The business question we hope to answer is: *How can Mystic AI leverage advanced AI models and interactive storytelling techniques to create engaging, educational experiences that are both immersive and informative?*

 [🔼 Back to top](#idtop)
 <hr>